Mwanza Sewing and Training Centre – MSTC

 TOOLS-FOR-AFRICA-DONATE-BELFAST-SEWING-MACHINES-DONATE-IN-BELFAST

-The Mwanza Sewing and Training Centre (MSTC) is a joint venture between a Tanzanian organisation, Small Industries Development Organisation (SIDO), and Tools for Solidarity.
+The Mwanza Sewing and Training Centre (MSTC) is a joint venture between a Tanzanian organisation, Small Industries Development Organisation (SIDO), and Tools for Solidarity (TFS).

 Below you can watch a video about MSCT Project made by BBC back in 2006.